 Shane’s role in Fluid Exercise Physiology is the Business Operations Manager who ensures that we maintain high operational standards.

-Shane is passionate about supporting others through their treatment and is available to talk and listen as a fellow survivor to anyone who needs ear.
+Shane is passionate about supporting others through their treatment and is

 INFORMATION FOR MEDICAL PROFESSIONALS